la2pixel/Code-Around-the-Code/part1_shell_terminal.md

 #### 3. Files Are Just Bytes — Programs Give Them Meaning

-A .csv file is not really a “spreadsheet”, it’s just structured text.
-Similarly, a .py file is not “code.”
-It’s just plain text until passed to a program like python.
-You migght have seen people using even notepad to write code and might have gotten confused (because, I was haha) so just wanted to clarify this.
+A ``.csv`` file is not really a “spreadsheet”, it’s just structured text. a ``.py`` file isn’t code in any functional sense, it’s simply text with Python’s syntax.
+These files only do something when they’re opened by a program that knows how to interpret them, like Excel or Python respectively.
+That’s why you can write Python in something as basic as Notepad.
+The file system doesn’t care- it just stores:

-The file system stores only:
-- The **filename**
+- file name
-- The file’s **contents** (bytes)
+- file contents (as raw bytes)
-- **Metadata** (size, timestamps, permissions)
+- some metadata (size, timestamps, permissions etc)

+It’s the program that gives the file its behavior and meaning, like the interpreter, text editor, or spreadsheet software.
+This is also where tools like IDEs (Integrated Development Environments) and GUIs (Graphical User Interfaces) come in.
+They don’t change what the file is, but they make it much easier to work with — offering features like syntax highlighting, visualization, and live execution.

+Understanding this is key when working in the terminal: files are just bytes, and meaning only emerges when those bytes are passed to the right program.
 ---

 #### 4. What Happens When You “Run a Program”